svaksha/pythonidae/Computer-Graphics.md

 + [PCV](https://github.com/jesolem/PCV) :: An open source pure Python library for computer vision based on the book "Programming Computer Vision with Python" by Jan Erik Solem.
 + [PIL](http://www.pythonware.com/products/pil/) :: Python Imaging Library, now forked as [pillow](http://pillow.readthedocs.org/) to support Python3.
 + [pydeface](https://github.com/poldracklab/pydeface) :: A defacing utility for MRI images.
++ [pygfx](https://github.com/pygfx/pygfx) :: A render engine, inspired by ThreeJS, but for Python and targeting Vulkan/Metal/DX12 (via wgpu).
 + [python-colormath](https://github.com/gtaylor/python-colormath) :: A python module that abstracts common color math operations.
 For example, converting from CIE L*a*b to XYZ, or from RGB to CMYK, with [Documentation](http://python-colormath.readthedocs.org).